zweiein/openAlgo/C++/Links To External Libraries/README.md

 If possible, the author will be clearly identified and credited.

-Links will be provided us minimized URLs (e.g. bit.ly).
+Links will be provided using minimized URLs (e.g. bit.ly).

 One of the goals for this file is to make finding references fast.
 Please use maximum brevity.